mattfenwick/NMRPyStar/README.md

 Context-sensitive rules:

+ - Loops
+   - prefix of all keys must be identical
- - no repeated identifiers in loops
+   - no duplicate keys
+   - number of values must be integer multiple of the number of keys
+ - Save frames
- - no repeated identifiers in save frames
+   - no duplicate keys
+   - have an `_<prefix>.Sf_framecode` key, value matches the save frame name
+   - have an `_<prefix>.Sf_category` key, value is a link to the NMR-STAR data dictionary
+   - no duplicate loops, based on the loop prefixes
+ - Data
    - no duplicate save frame names

- - number of values in a loop must be an integer multiple of the number of keys
+Questionable (as in not sure if these are actually enforced) rules:
+ - Save frames
+   - if there's a `_<prefix>.ID` key, it must appear in each loop table within the save frame, under the key `_<loop-prefix>.<prefix>_ID` and the same value
+ - General
+   - `_<prefix>.Entry_ID` must appear in every Save frame and every loop, with the same value